CompuTec/computec-docs/docs/appengine/plugins-user-guide/manufacturing-order-360/plugin-installation-and-configuration.md

 ## Prerequisites

 :::note
 Ensure that ProcessForce and CompuTec Licence Server is installed and configured.
-For more information, click [here](../../../processforce/administrator-guide/licensing/license-server/overview.md).
 :::

 ## AppEngine and plugin installation and configuration

-For the AppEngine installation, follow the step-by-step instructions provided in the  [Installation](/docs/appengine/administrators-guide/installation/) manual.
+For the AppEngine installation, follow the step-by-step instructions provided in the  [Installation](../../administrators-guide/installation.md) manual.

-Refer to the [Configuration and Administration](/docs/appengine/administrators-guide/configuration-and-administration/overview) Guide for details on installing and configuring the plugin.
+Refer to the [Configuration and Administration](../../administrators-guide/configuration-and-administration/configuration.md).
+Guide for details on installing and configuring the plugin.

 Two plugins need to be installed: **MO360** and **PPF**.